Cabestana tabulata

-Cabestana tabulata, common name the shouldered triton, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.
-Also known as Waterhouse's Rock Whelk.
+Cabestana tabulata, the shouldered triton or Waterhouse's Rock Whelk, is a species of predatory sea snail, a marine gastropod mollusk in the family Cymatiidae.

 Description

 Cabestana tabulata is a type of seashell, which can be up to 130mm, but is usually 40-100 cm in length.
 The shell has 7 to 10 strong, paired spiral ribs and smaller, weaker intermediate riblets, and nodules on the shoulder.
 The Outer lip is expanded and thickened.
 It is yellow-brown in color.

 Distribution

 This species occurs in the seas along Southern Australia and Northern New Zealand and is found amongst seaweed and rocks, intertidally and subtidally.